jmagman/flutter-wiki/Home.md

 If you want to know what we're likely to do in the future, our [[roadmap]] may be of interest.

 If you intend to contribute to Flutter, welcome!
 You are encouraged to start with [our contributor guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md), which helps onboard new team members.
 It points to the most relevant pages on this wiki.
+You are also invited to join our [Discord](https://github.com/flutter/flutter/wiki/Chat) server.

 ## Index of notable sections